 To work out my salvation means to simply walk in the work that He has and continues to work in me.

 Use this monthly Bible study planner to help you find scriptures for verse mapping.
 Each month focuses on a different theme with a Bible verse for each day.

 The nice thing about verse mapping is it really doesn’t require a lot of extras.
 However, there are a few tools you will want to have close by in order to do a successful verse map.

 - Your Bible – make sure you have your Bible close by so you can look up the scriptures you want to map out.
-You can also use a Bible app to look up the scriptures.
+You can also use a Bible app like Bible Gateway to look up the scriptures.
 I like to keep all my study tools on my desk, so my Bible is always easy to grab.